Phil Sharpe

 If your existing relationship with your bank is positive, it may be better to build on that than switch for a small pricing gain.
 However, if communication has broken down or you need facilities your current funder can’t provide, exploring the wider market makes sense.

-The Bank of England’s base rate, currently 4% (as at 6 November 2025), is lower than last year but still significantly higher than the 0.5% average seen between 2009 and 2022.
-Some easing is expected over the next six months, but borrowing costs remain relatively high compared to medium-term norms.
+The Bank of England’s base rate, currently 4%, has reduced steadily from its recent peak of 5.25% in August 2023 but is still significantly higher than the 0.5% average seen between 2009 and 2022.
+Some easing is forecast over the next six to twelve months, but borrowing costs remain relatively high compared to medium-term norms.

 Higher funding costs are reducing covenant headroom and making compliance more challenging.
 This has prompted many management teams to reassess their capital structures, looking for ways to reduce leverage or rebalance debt and equity.

-Mainstream banks are now more liquid and showing greater lending appetite.
-Competition among tier-one lenders has increased, which in turn has helped improve margins and reduce fees for borrowers.
+Mainstream banks are more liquid and showing greater lending appetite over the last 12-18 months.
+Competition among tier-one lenders has increased significantly, which in turn has helped improve margins and reduce fees for borrowers.

-Challenger banks such as Allica, OakNorth and Shawbrook, along with a growing number of short-term finance providers, are offering alternatives for businesses that may not fit a traditional lending profile.
+Challenger banks along with a growing number of short-term finance providers, are offering alternatives for businesses that may not fit a traditional Tier 1 lending profile.
+They tend to charge higher interest rates, so affordability forecasting is the number one priority when considering this route.

 The rise of broker-led transactions means deals are often more price-driven and less relationship-focused.
 Businesses should ensure their advisers present accurate, high-quality information to avoid being viewed as higher risk.